tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 ## Setting up a foreach with variables

 The foreach loop container gives us the ability to enumerate a directory while processing all files or a specific grouping of files based on the naming conventions we use.
 For import purposes, this container can be extremely powerful and provide hands off processing of files.
-To show this and how variables in nature can make the container more useful, we’re going to use the container in our process that is required of us to accomplish.
+To show this and how variables in nature can make the container more useful, we're going to use the container in our process that is required of us to accomplish.

 Setting up the container is the first step.
-The initial setting we’ll need is the type of enumeration-which is _file_ in our case, and then the folder and files we want.
+The initial setting we'll need is the type of enumeration-which is _file_ in our case, and then the folder and files we want.
 The file pattern is typical of any other commonly used file selection.
 The wildcard \* is utilized to match all with a static string parameter.
 In this case, \*.csv is used to find only files with names that end in .csv.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/var_1.gif" alt="" title="" width="442" height="375" />